Koodalingam-T/python-codebase-Stock-Price-Tracker/README.md

-# 📊 MarketPulse Tracker & Charting App
+# 📊 Stock Price Tracker & Charting App

 A modern, real-time desktop dashboard application built with Python to track National Stock Exchange (NSE) asset prices and intra-day trends effortlessly.
 This application avoids security scraping blocks by communicating directly with the Yahoo Finance engine.